grigory-rechistov/tchip16/trunk/README.txt

 		db "string"
 Allows you to store either bytes or a string at this location in your code.

+# DW -- dw val1 [...]
+Allows you to store 16-bit words in little endian format at this location in your code.

 # INCLUDE -- include otherfile.s
 Allows you to import another source file at this location in your code.
 Files may only be included ONCE in the whole project.